xuchen66/sphinx-emdocs/source/serialEM-note-LD-mP-nP.rst

 .. glossary::

    Abstract
-      There are cases and situations that people want to use nanoprobe(nP) mode , but nP is not comfortable for low mag range because the beam doesn't spread wide enough to cover entire camera area.
+      There are cases and situations that people want to use nanoprobe(nP) mode , but nP is not comfortable for lower mag range such as first a few magnifications just above LM, because the beam doesn't spread wide enough to cover entire camera area.
       This forces us to use mP for View and nP for rest of LD areas, namely F, T and R etc..

       However, most people find it hard to setup LD conditions with the mix of nP and mP modes.
 I had frustrated time doing so too.
       This is, I think, mainly because nP and mP don't share the same origins for beam shift and defocus - they have their one origins.